 SCHID PUPILID PCODE1 PCODE2 746 2 CB013 LN 746 3 CB013 LN 746 4 CB013 BN 746 5 CB014 ET 746 6 CB013 PU

-In Cambridgeshire, we have used postcodes only for things like allocating pupils to districts - as a pupil may go to school in one district but live in another.
+We have mostly used postcodes for things like allocating pupils to districts - as a pupil may go to school in one district but live in another.
 The reports produced are at the level of district rather than at the pupil level.

 Elsewhere, we have used postcodes for allocating deprivation scores, assigning ward-level information, and so on; again, we keep the derived information and discard the postcode.
 An example of an analysis using deprivation scores is given below: